Artistic Director & Co-Head, Toronto International Film Festival

 Few people understand the importance of the arts and cultural sector better than Cameron Bailey.
-The artistic director of one of the world’s biggest and most important film festivals, he is responsible for the Toronto International Film Festival’s (TIFF) programming and curatorial vision, as well as maintaining relationships with the Canadian and international film industries.
+The artistic director and co-head of one of the world’s biggest and most important film festivals, he is responsible for the Toronto International Film Festival’s (TIFF) programming and curatorial vision, as well as maintaining relationships with the Canadian and international film industries.
 Bailey brings a comprehensive wealth of experience to his position, and under his lead the festival continues to grow in size and significance every year.

 Before assuming his current role at TIFF, Bailey worked as a Festival programmer for 11 years.
 In addition, he has programmed and hosted TIFF’s highly successful subscription series “Reel Talk”; headed its “Perspective Canada” series; and founded its “Planet Africa” section.
 Prior to joining TIFF, Bailey curated films for Cinematheque Ontario, The National Gallery of Canada, The National Film Board of Canada, and Australia’s Sydney International Film Festival.